I'm excited to evaluate the best women’s hiking pants of 2019 for you.

 Hiking pants also serve to mitigate the area of contact between your backpack and your hips — determining whether you’re going to be comfortable on a hike or suffer from rubs and hotspots.

-The Prana Halle (via Amazon) boast their proprietary Stretch Zion fabric which is stretchy, moisture-wicking, and water resistant, offering a DWR coating.
+The Prana Halle (via REI) boast their proprietary Stretch Zion fabric which is stretchy, moisture-wicking, and water resistant, offering a DWR coating.

 An ideal blend of nylon and spandex makes for a wide range of motion while the articulated knees and mid rise waistband ensures comfort and proper fit.